kig/spirv-wasm/README.md

 Run SPIR-V shaders in WebAssembly

-See demo at https://fhtr.org/spirv-wasm - uses WebAssembly Threads and compiled with SIMD, so you may want to edit chrome:flags to enable those.
+See demo at https://fhtr.org/spirv-wasm - uses WebAssembly Threads, so you may need to turn them on in chrome://flags or such.

 ## Build